-Much like Tatooine, Mustafar was a seemingly insignificant planet, yet would be the location of galaxy-defining events.
-Drenched in deep reds and molten imagery, it provided the rich and hell-like backdrop needed for Anakin’s final fall into darkness.
-Here are some of the deleted scenes that revolve around this crimson planet.
+Much like Tatooine, Mustafar was a seemingly insignificant planet, yet it would become the location of galaxy-defining events.
+Drenched in deep reds and molten imagery, it provided the rich, hell-like backdrop needed for Anakin’s final fall into darkness.

 LOOSE ENDS

 There’s a quick shot in the Episode III trailer that shows a grim Anakin walking down the hallway of the Mustafar complex, presumably on his way to end the lives of the Separatist council.
 When the film came out, this shot was nowhere to be seen.
 Later on it was made known that this shot might have also taken place in the Jedi Temple, during the attack on the Jedi.
-You can see the animatic version of Anakin’s walk in what’s called the “Animatic Trailer” – a special feature for paying members of the site/fan club.
+You can see the animatic version of Anakin’s walk in what’s called the “Animatic Trailer” which is a special feature for paying members of the site/fan club.
 It’s basically the Episode III trailer, just with pre-visualization footage instead of final shots.
+Vader’s original murderous run through the rooms where the Separatists are hiding out appears to have been much more gruesome in print.
+There were heads rolling everywhere and lots of chaos.
+Here are two excerpts from the published screenplay:

 178 INT.
 MUSTAFAR-MAIN CONTROL CENTER-DAY